China to ban water-polluting paper mills, oil refineries

 China currently controls water usage by allocating volume permits to each province, and requests for additional water for new projects will be refused in regions already exceeding their allocated quotas, said the cabinet.

-The government is targeting a cap on overall water consumption at 670 billion cubic metres by 2020, and wants to cut agricultural water use by more than 3.7 billion cubic metres by improving irrigation efficiency by 2018.
+The government is targeting a cap on overall water consumption at 670 billion cubic meters by 2020, and wants to cut agricultural water use by more than 3.7 billion cubic meters by improving irrigation efficiency by 2018.

 Tiered pricing for residential water users will be rolled out nationwide this year to encourage conservation.
 Non-residential users will be charged progressive fees for overshooting quotas under a plan to enter into force by 2020.